Protecting your personal brand

 By doing one simple thing you can ensure your personal brand stays top-class:

 When we interact with brands we expect to get great customer service.
 How this interaction goes will determine the image we build of the brand.

 There are times when the customer isn’t always right.
-In this instance, the key to delivering great customer service is acting like they are in the right when you know they aren’t.
+In this instance, the key to delivering great customer service is acting like they are when you know they aren’t.
 This means trying to resolve the issue in a calm and polite way.
-If the customer persists to blame you and won’t accept the solution you are presenting, it may be better to walk away (if you can) instead of getting caught up in a debate.
+If the customer persists that you are to blame and don’t want to accept the solution you are presenting it may be better to walk away (if you can) instead of getting caught up in a debate.